infobloxopen/infoblox-nios-go-client/README.md

 ### Using Configuration for the API Client

-Instead ofusing environment variables, you can also configure the API client directly in your code.
+Instead of using environment variables, you can also configure the API client directly in your code.
 Here's an example of how to set up the configuration in Infoblox NIOS API client :

 ```go
 import "os"